Social SEO, what does that mean?

 Insider Tip: Use your business’s name in your social posts.
 This helps Google associate the keywords you use to describe your business with your business’s name.

 Sign Up for Google My Business and Spend 10 Minutes Each Day on It

 No one loves Google+ more than Google.
 Sign up for a Google+ Business Page and complete as many fields as you can in the “About” section with keywords that describe your business.

 You can also add several customized links on your profile.
 You can use this as an opportunity to link back to your website, blog, and additional social media profiles.

-By spending just 10-minutes each day sharing your content to your Google+ page, you’ll be more likely to appear within Google’s SERP in your followers’ results.
+By spending just 10-minutes each day sharing your content to your social media pages, you’ll be more likely to appear within Google’s SERP in your followers’ results.

 A simple way to create shareable content is by using Pinterest.
 Pinterest is great for link building and improving your keyword strategy.
 It can also be a good source for referral traffic to your website.